Trinea/android-open-project/English Version/README.md

 Renderings: ![Renderings](https://github-camo.global.ssl.fastly.net/90b57e9383704c400706545225d439e057c6fcc0/687474703a2f2f342e62702e626c6f6773706f742e636f6d2f2d535f4262685758367754592f55517057306377554745492f41414141414141414776552f7a7a4a586a2d50635662592f73313630302f73637265656e2d6c616e6473636170652d736d616c6c65722e706e67)

 1. PagedDragDropGrid
 An Android ViewGroup that implements a paged grid with drag'n'drop moveable items.
-It can  swich from left screen to right, If you want switch from up to bottom please use DraggableGridView above
+It can swich from left screen to right, if you want switch from up to bottom please use DraggableGridView above.
 Project Address: https://github.com/mrKlar/PagedDragDropGrid
 Demo视频：http://youtu.be/FYTSRfthSuQ